Sat 2024-Jun-22

 … it now appears Google’s lawyers are becoming – slowly and dimly – aware that their main product is turning into a liability machine.
 This is both through generating libel [7], and, of course, the mushrooms [8] (which seems to be everybody’s favorite example now).

 The current case appears to be an implication by Google that a high-level chess player admitted to “using an engine”, i.e., cheating.
 He admitted no such thing, and apparently no such thing happened.
-The first liability suit was for $100 million; though it failed on procedural grounds the victim with without a doubt take a second shot.
+The first liability suit was for $100 million; though it failed on procedural grounds the victim will without a doubt take a second shot.
 The allegation of cheating happened repeatedly, until the Atlantic reporter called them for a comment, at which point it was quickly hidden in typical craven corporate fashion.

 Google’s AI has also asserted that one should eat a small rock every day, and that Barak Obama is Muslim.
 This is what happens when you train on the public Internet texts!